 And the Overall Winner is…

-At the end of the day, whether you choose Best Egg or LendingClub, you are dealing with a solid, reliable, and quality lender.
+At the end of the day, whether you choose Best Egg or LendingClub, you are dealing with a well-known and highly-rated lender.
 Best Egg really goes the extra mile providing pre-approval for nervous borrowers anxious to hear an answer.
 Of course, if you can wait for an answer, LendingClub will deliver great service with tons of flexibility and extensive information at every turn.